escience-conference/2023/pages/call_for_papers.md

 - Best Student Paper Award
 - Best Poster Award
 - Best Student Poster Award
-- Outstanding Early Career Contribution – this award is associated with poster submissions and short presentations of attendees in their early career phase (i.e., postdoctoral researchers and junior scientists).
+- Outstanding Early Career Contribution – this award is associated with poster submissions and short presentations of attendees in their **_early-career_** phase.

+**Early-career:** a post-doctoral researcher or junior scientists within 7 years of starting a permanent position who have not yet attained tenure.
+Junior scientists who consider themselves early career, but have exceeded the 7-year limit are still invited to apply.
+Applicants are required to submit their CV as part of the submission process. (link will be provided soon)

 ### Key Dates